mas-soft/mas-dev-environment/README.md

 * MAS_IDLE_DB_CONNECTION : define idel connection database

 ```
-Note:for testing you can use
+Note:for testing
+1- Install Docker
+2- Run docker compose up
-maxclient application with port in container
+now you can use maxclient application with port in container